In this topic:

 Using Wood Chunks Or Logs Instead Of Charcoal

 The WSM is designed to use charcoal as its fuel source.
 Occasionally, someone notices that other cookers are fired using split logs and attempts this in the WSM.
 Wood chunks or logs can be used, but with considerable effort, inconvenience, and expense.
-Wood must be burned down to hot coals before cooking can begin and then more wood added throughout the cooking process, causing wide fluctuations in cooker temperature.
-Also, wood is expensive, charcoal is cheap.
-Most people only try this once.
+Wood must be burned down into coals before cooking can begin, and often it doesn’t burn as hot as charcoal.
+More wood must be added throughout the cooking process, causing wide fluctuations in cooker temperature.
+Wood can be expensive, unless you have free or cheap access to seasoned split logs, while charcoal is relatively inexpensive.
+Most people only try this once and go back to charcoal.